Cotoni-Coast Dairies National Monument designated!

 Situated just north of Wilder Ranch State Park and south of Swanton Pacific Ranch on the inland side of Highway 1, the property links together a vast landscape of coastal open spaces and upland forests including state and local parks, private nature preserves, working forests, agricultural lands, public beaches, a National Marine Sanctuary, and more.

-The campaign is working closely with the community to seek designation of Cotoni-Coast Dairies as a National Monument by Congress and President Obama.
-The campaign is also coordinating with local government and community groups to incorporate community input into the monument designation process.
+The campaign worked closely with the community to seek designation of Cotoni-Coast Dairies as a National Monument by Congress and President Obama.
+The campaign also coordinated with local government and community groups to incorporate community input into the monument designation process.